It’s unique. It’s quirky! It’s a marine billboard on a low budget.

 - and above all, with the right team behind you – know U-CAN-TRI

-U-CAN-TRI was launched on Novemebr the 9th at Hollywell Yacht Club on the Gold Coast.
+U-CAN-TRI was launched on November the 9th, 2015, at Hollywell Yacht Club on the Gold Coast.

-She had already made an appearance at the Fadden Senior’s Expo in July 2015.
-These were the first of many planned appearances at yacht clubs and other venues throughout Queensland.
+She also made an appearance at the Fadden Senior’s Expo in July 2015.
+These were the first of many appearances at yacht clubs and other venues throughout Queensland.

 The yellow outriggers, carry the URL of our podcast website navigatingthecancermazeaustralia.org/ which feature interviews with leader cancer researchers & inspiring patients.